-The second question refers to applications for courses leading to professions or occupations such as (but not limited to) teaching, medicine, dentistry, law, accountancy, actuarial, insolvency, healthcare, social work, veterinary medicine, veterinary science, pharmacy, osteopathy, chiropractic, optometry and those involving work with children or vulnerable adults, including the elderly or sick people.
-These professions or occupations are exempt from the Rehabilitation of Offenders Act (1974) or involve regulated activities.
-Providers can use the collection tool to flag individual courses if they require applicants, who apply for these courses, to declare that they have spent or unspent convictions.
-Courses must be flagged before the UCAS search tool goes live for the new admissions cycle.
+These include (but are not limited to) teaching, medicine, dentistry, law, accountancy, actuarial, insolvency, healthcare, social work, veterinary medicine, veterinary science, pharmacy, osteopathy, chiropractic, optometry, and those involving work with children or vulnerable adults, including the elderly or sick people.

+Providers can use the collection tool to flag whether individual courses require applicants to declare whether they have spent or unspent relevant convictions.
+These courses must be flagged before the UCAS search tool goes live for the new admissions cycle.
+Before flagging a course, you must ensure you are legally entitled to request this sensitive personal data.
+If you are in any doubt, seek independent legal advice, as flagging inappropriate courses may have legal consequences.